jayrumi/walmart-reviews/README.rst

 In brackets you need to paste the product's id.
 Product's id is a number in the link.
 For https://www.walmart.com/ip/Large-Enclosed-Cat-Pan-Colors-May-Vary-Cats/10811473 the id is 10811473

-You can use package in 2 mode: with log and without log.\n Calling with log:
+You can use package in 2 mode: with log and without log.
+Calling with log:
 ::
     from wlmrt.review import reviews